redphx/better-xcloud/README.md

 - **Force high quality codec (if possible)<sup>(\*)</sup>**
   > Force xCloud to use the best streaming codec profile (same as desktop & TV) if possible.
 You don't have to change User-Agent anymore.
   > You should enable this feature even if you're on desktop.
+  > Not available for some browsers (Firefox, Safari...).
   > Use more bandwidth & battery.
   > Comparison video with the setting ON & OFF: https://youtu.be/-9PuBJJSgR4
 - **Prefer IPv6 streaming server**
-  > Might reduce latency
+  > Might reduce latency.
 - **Disable bandwidth checking**
   > xCloud won't reduce quality when the internet speed is slow
 - **🔥 Capture screenshot**
   > Exclusive to **Better xCloud**.
 Check the [**Capture screenshot** section](#capture-screenshot) for more info.
 - **Skip Xbox splash video**
-  > Save 3 seconds
+  > Save 3 seconds.
 - **Hide Dots icon while playing**
   > You can still click on it, but it doesn't block the screen anymore
 - **Reduce UI animations**